abrehan2/Chat-App/README.md

 # Chat-App
 <b>Greetings, fellow developers: I have designed an interactive chat app using Firebase and its fundamentals.
-You can view the deployed web app, and don't forget to add your details in the `config > Firebase.js`</b>
+Don't forget to incorporate your configurations in the `config > Firebase.js`</b>

 # Project Prerequisites
 <ol>